Fact-checked against Services Australia — Concession and health care cards on 2026-04-25.

 - Eligibility for some federal concessions not available through other cards

-The card is issued for a defined period and renews while the pension continues.
+Like the others, it’s issued for a set period and renews while the pension keeps running.

 The Commonwealth Seniors Health Card

-The Commonwealth Seniors Health Card (CSHC) is for self-funded retirees of Age Pension age who don’t receive the Age Pension itself — typically because their income or assets exceed the means-test thresholds.
-The CSHC has its own income test based on adjusted taxable income, including deemed income from financial assets.
+The Commonwealth Seniors Health Card (CSHC) is built for self-funded retirees who are of Age Pension age but don’t actually get the Age Pension – usually because their income or assets push them past the means-test thresholds.
+The CSHC runs its own income test, based on adjusted taxable income, and that figure includes deemed income from financial assets.

 Benefits include: